I’m going to give it to you straight on ElAl, so that you can make your own decision on whether to fly with them or another airline to Israel.

-You can find cheaper flights, but they are usually with charters, low-cost or less-known airlines with multiple stopovers.
+You can find cheaper flights with low-cost or less-known airlines with multiple stopovers.
 On the other hand, El Al’s business (and 1st class) prices are comparatively cheaper than most of the other carriers that offer business class to Israel.

 As the main Israeli based carrier, El Al obviously offers the largest selection of flights to and from Israel.
 Especially if you prefer to fly nonstop, you will have the most choices for flying to Tel Aviv.

 For a complete listing of all direct flights to Israel including El Al non-stop flights, visit our page Non Stop Flights to Tel Aviv.